Skip to main content

 Observation

-I noticed from the decompiled main that a 1000-byte input buffer was being copied into a 108-byte stack buffer via strcpy with no length check, which immediately identified an unchecked size mismatch as the overflow vector.
+The decompiled main copies a 1000-byte input buffer into a 108-byte stack buffer with strcpy and no length check.
+That size mismatch is the overflow vector.

 The decompiled main shows a 1000-byte input buffer fed into a 108-byte stack buffer with no length check.
 That mismatch is the entire vulnerability.